input-output-hk/mithril/mithril-stm/src/circuits/halo2_ivc/tests/golden/README.md

 - deterministic shared setup
 - deterministic universal KZG parameters built with `ParamsKZG::unsafe_setup(...)`
-- OS randomness for signatures and proof generation, aligned with `ivc_e2e`
+- OS randomness for signatures and proof generation, aligned with the current generator flow

 The public-state evolution is reproducible at the semantic level.
 Proof-bearing assets are not expected to be byte-identical across regenerations.